-Under certain circumstances, as a new Member of UnitedHealthcare, you may be able to continue receiving services from an Out-of-Network Provider to allow for the completion of Covered Services provided by an Out-of-Network Provider, if you were receiving services from that Provider at the time your coverage became effective, for one of the Continuity of Care Conditions as limited and described in
+Under certain circumstances, as a new Member of UnitedHealthcare, you may be able to continue receiving services from an Out-of-Network Provider to allow for the completion of Covered Health Care Services provided by an Out-of-Network Provider, if you were receiving services from that Provider at the time your coverage became effective, for one of the Continuity of Care Conditions as limited and described in Section 10.

-Section 10.
 Definitions.
+Please make sure to submit a completed Continuity of Care form to UnitedHealthcare for review and approval.
+The Continuity of Care form may be found and downloaded at uhc.com/CalPERS.